kourbou/how-to-hyperv-arch/README.md

 ...
 $ sudo systemctl enable --now nfs-server.service</code></pre>

-Finally you can connect the network drive by running `mount \\hv-arch1\home\username N:` in the Command Prompt.
+Finally you can connect the network drive by running `mount \\hv-arch1\home\username N: -o fileaccess=644` in the Command Prompt.